ItayGarin/itaygarin.github.io/_posts/2016-05-28-rust-vs-c-pitfalls.md

 ### Rust

-Again, Rust makes use of run-time checks to mitigate this unwanted behavior.
+In this case, Rust makes use of run-time checks to mitigate this unwanted behavior.
 I must admit, this non-glamorous feature put a smile on my face the first time I stumbled upon it.

 Here's the same example in Rust -